U.S., Europe tighten lockdowns as restrictions begin to lift in China

-LONDON — As millions of people across the globe adjusted to life under tightening lockdowns on Tuesday, at the epicenter of the coronavirus pandemic in China restrictions began to slowly ease.
+LONDON — As millions of people across the globe adjusted to life under tightening lockdowns on Tuesday, in China, where the coronavirus pandemic originated, restrictions began to slowly ease.

 The lockdown imposed on the city of Wuhan, where COVID19 was first detected, is set to end April 8, the provincial Hubei Epidemic Control Task Force Command Center announced.
 Residents will be allowed to travel out of the province for work as early as Wednesday once they pass a test for the virus.